There are seven modules to the strategy framework, reflecting the different types of standards or rules which exist today.

 National operational publications

-National Operations Publications (NOPs) are documents that contain direct instructions for railway staff.
+National Operations Publications (NOP) are documents that contain direct instructions for railway staff.
 The most familiar NOP for Britain's railways is the Rule Book.
 Others include The Working Manual for Rail Staff: Freight Train Operations (known by some as the 'white pages') and the Working Manual for Rail Staff: Handling and Carriage of Dangerous Goods (known as the 'pink pages').

 Rail Industry Standards